-The Big E is certified for use with listed TYPE L-Vent, 3" or 4" diameter in size.
+The Solstice is certified for use with listed TYPE L-Vent, 3" or 4" diameter in size.
 The stove was tested with Simpson Duravent brand.
 Class "A" chimney is not required.
 Refer to the instructions provided by the vent manufacturer, especially when passing through a wall, ceiling or roof.

 This is a pressurized exhaust system.
 All vent connector joints must be sealed with 500°F (260°C) RTV silicone sealant to ensure consistent performance and avoid smoke spillage.
 All horizontal connector joints must be sealed with UL-181-AP foil tape.
-We recommend that all vertical vent connector joints be secured with a minimum of 3 screws.